 Is it for you?

 Understanding the prerequisites should help with your training throughout the winter.
-Winter ski tours and walks with a 45-50lb pack is recommended as the best training, however other activities such as cross country skiing and hiking can also be good training.
+Winter ski tours and walks with a 45-50lb pack are recommended as the best training, however other activities such as cross country skiing and hiking can also be good training.
 Please read the itinerary and difficulty sections and be both physically and mentally prepared for the trip.
 If you are uncertain about your experience level, please call us.

 Please don’t hesitate to CONTACT US if you need to know more about this program!